Mobile (iOS & Android)

 Clover Go is a mobile point of sale platform.
 It is an integral part of the cloud-based payment system built by Clover Network Inc. This project highlights the process of building a design system to establish consistency and structure in their app.
 By crafting a design system, we had a single source of truth that enabled us to build features better and faster.
 Most importantly, it made our design reusable and scalable.

-Due to the lack of structure and consistency in the design process, my on-boarding to the project slow and painful.
+Due to the lack of structure and consistency in the design process, my on-boarding to the project was slow and painful.
 With no design system, I knew that building any new feature would take me much longer than it should.
 Clover Go was a fast-growing product with a weak foundation.
 So, as my first task, I took upon the responsibility of auditing the app and establishing a concrete style guide and component library.
 I worked closely with the development team and the project manager to streamline the design process and unite the product.
-In addition, standardizing things like naming conventions and file structures was part of the overhaul that helped prevent user errors.

 There was more than one reason why Clover Go desperately needed a design system.